Izaak Walton: Biography

 After the Royalist defeat at Marston Moor in 1644, Walton retired from his trade.
+The last forty years of his life were spent visiting eminent clergymen and others who enjoyed fishing, compiling the biographies of people he liked, and collecting information for The Compleat Angler.

 He went to live just north of his birthplace, at a spot between the towns of Stafford and Stone, where he had bought some land edged by a small river.
 His new land at Shallowford included a farm, and a parcel of land; however by 1650 he was living in Clerkenwell, London.

+He published the first of his several biographies of clergymen, a life of John Donne, in 1640.
+The first edition of his most famous book,The Compleat Angler, was published in 1653.
+It was expanded and republished in four additional editions.

-Following the Restoration of the Monarchy it was revealed he had aided the Royalists, Izaak was a staunch Royalist supporter, and at great personal risk he managed to safeguard one of the Crown Jewels (referred to as the Little or Lesser George) following Charles II's defeat at the battle of Worcester.
+Following the Restoration of the Monarchy in 1660 it was disclosed that Izaak was a staunch Royalist supporter who had aided the Royalists when, at great personal risk, he managed to safeguard one of the Crown Jewels, referred to as the Little George, following Charles II's defeat at the battle of Worcester.
 Walton was entrusted with returning it to London from where it was smuggled out of the country to Charles II who was then in exile.

-The first edition of his book The Compleat Angler was published in 1653.
 His second wife died in 1662, and was buried in Worcester Cathedral, where there is a monument to her memory.
 One of his daughters married Dr Hawkins, a prebendary of Winchester.

-The last forty years of his life were spent visiting eminent clergymen and others who enjoyed fishing, compiling the biographies of people he liked, and collecting information for the Compleat Angler.
 After 1662 he found a home at Farnham Castle with George Morley, Bishop of Winchester, to whom he dedicated his Life of George Herbert and his biography of Richard Hooker.
-He sometimes visited Charles Cotton in his fishing house on the Dove.
+He sometimes visited Charles Cotton in his fishing house on the River Dove.